 Hootsuite has millions of users.
 It also has had the kind of funding that would make most tool companies jealous!

-And that's why I am confused about why Hootsuite is taking so long to improve their UI.
+And that's why I am confused about why Hootsuite is taking so long to improve its UI.

 The Hootsuite UI has been one of the biggest criticisms from users over the years.
-People calling it "clunky", "old fashioned" and "buggy".
+People call it "clunky", "old fashioned", and "buggy".